This Spicy Corn Pasta is a creamy, comforting dinner that uses fresh, frozen, or canned corn to make a delicious quick sauce for your noodles.

 - Add the drained pasta to the sauce along with ½ cup of the pasta cooking water.

 - Stir the pasta gently until it's coated in the sauce.
 Then add in the parmesan and more pasta cooking water if needed to make a luscious sauce.

 ½ cup grated parmesan

 - Use any pasta you have available.
 We like spaghetti, but a chunky shape works well too.

 - You can use fresh, frozen, or canned corn for this recipe.
 If using frozen, there is no need to defrost it.
 And if using canned drain well first.

 - Add more red pepper flakes if you like it extra spicy.
-Or reduce it to 1/4 tsp for a milder spice.
+Or reduce it to ¼ teaspoon for a milder spice.

-- You can replace the heavy cream with half and half or milk, but the sauce won’t be as rich.
-To thicken a sauce made with milk or half and half, mix 1 tbsp of cornstarch into 1 tbsp of cold water and slowly whisk that into the milk/half and half.
+- You can replace the heavy cream with half and half or milk, but the sauce won't be as rich.
+To thicken a sauce made with milk or half and half, mix 1 tablespoon of cornstarch into 1 tablespoon of cold water and slowly whisk that into the milk/half and half.